 International Indigenous Artform Exchange

-The International Indigenous Artform Exchange supports Māori artists to work in collaboration with international indigenous artists to create new work or redevelop an existing work.
-It is an opportunity to exchange ideas, artistic techniques and cultural practices.
+Support for Māori artists to collaborate with international indigenous artists in creating new work or re-developing an existing work.
+It's an opportunity to exchange ideas, artistic techniques and cultural practices.

 - Find out who got funded recently

 $75,000 in total for a minimum of two projects

 This content is tagged as Ngā toi Māori .

 Your project, or the stage of it for which you are seeking funding, must be completed by June 2019.

 To be eligible for Creative New Zealand funding:

 - Your project or activities must directly benefit New Zealand arts, artists or practitioners.